firefoxic/conjure/README.md

 	> #### Tip for exporting raster layers from layouts
 	>
-	> If you have finally managed to give up old formats (such as JPG and PNG) and use only modern Webp and Avif, it is better to export raster layers from Figma only to PNG.
+	> If you have finally managed to give up old formats (such as JPG and PNG) and use only modern Avif and Webp, it is better to export raster layers from Figma only to PNG.
 JPG will only add artifacts on them.
 Avoid unnecessary quality loss.

 - Take all vector and raster images from the `raws/images` folder; optimize vector images and put them in `source/images`; convert raster images to `webp` format and to the original format, optimizing them for `2x` and `1x` pixel densities, placing these results also in `source/images`; when processing is completed, delete the original raster images from `raws/images`: